alanverdugo/gilbert/assets/chapters/about.rst

 Gilbert
 *******

-Gilbert es una aplicación hecha totalmente en Python (http://www.python.org/), con Kivy (https://kivy.org/).
+Gilbert is an application entirely written in Python (http://www.python.org/), using Kivy (https://kivy.org/).

-Programada por Alan Verdugo Muñoz para la Universidad Autónoma de Chihuahua, y diseñada para ayudar a los estudiantes a aprender sobre electricidad y magnetismo.

-Gilbert es código libre y abierto, liberado bajo la licencia Apache 2.0 (https://www.apache.org/licenses/LICENSE-2.0.html o referirse al archivo "LICENSE" para más detalles).
+Programmed by Alan Verdugo Muñoz for the Autonomous University of Chihuahua, and designed to help students learn about electricity and magnetism.

+Gilbert is free and open source software, released under the Apache 2.0 license (https://www.apache.org/licenses/LICENSE-2.0.html or refer to the "LICENSE" file for more details).

-Íconos hechos por Google Material Design (https://google.github.io/material-design-icons/) y por icons8.com (https://icons8.com).
+Icons by Google Material Design (https://google.github.io/material-design-icons/) and icons8.com (https://icons8.com).

 GitHub: https://github.com/alanverdugo/gilbert

-Nombrada en honor a William Gilbert.
-Considerado uno de los pioneros del estudio científico del magnetismo.
+Named after William Gilbert, who is regarded as one of the pioneers of the scientific study of magnetism.

+**Contributors:**

+**Translations:**

+- PeppermintNDaisies (github.com/PeppermintNDaisies)

+- tehSponge (github.com/tehSponge)